In my last post I outlined how I came to be thoroughly convinced that whole foods and plant-based foods are the healthy option.

 ** on days I work out, a protein shake is added too.

 Hmm.
 It doesn't look like much in a list like that, but I'm FULL.
 It's surprising how filling healthy foods really are.
 Empty calories in processed foods don't keep me satisfied as long as whole foods do.
 Interesting... (who knows?
-Maybe this way of eating is not as expensive as one would think, if one needs fewer whole foods than processed 'food'...) who eat milk or eggVegetarians who eat milk or eggs are called "lacto-ovo-vegetarians"
+Maybe this way of eating is not as expensive as one would think, if one needs fewer whole foods than processed 'food'...) who eat milk or eggVegetarians who eat milk or eggs are called "lacto-ovo-vegetarians"s

 For more info on identifying whole foods, how to shop and much much more, check out